nic-str/astropix-doc/docs/setup/setup.md

 * **JP3V3** Open

 #### Resistor placement
-100 Ohm differential termination resistors for the LVDS Receivers should be placed at:
+Place 100 Ω resistors for the LVDS receivers at the following footprints:

 * R30, R31, R32, R33
 * R25, R26, R27, R28, R29

 ### Supply Voltages

-Below different possible configurations are listed, a testing configuration requiring the minimal number of power supplies by bridging supplies together as well as an optimal configuration.
+Two typical configurations are shown for each chip version:

+* **Testing**: Minimal number of external supplies (some rails are bridged).
+* **Optimal**: Each rail is supplied independently for best performance.

 | Chipversion | Configuration | Supplies                                                          | Vminus               | Chip Carrier Board Jumpers |
 |-------------|---------------|-------------------------------------------------------------------|----------------------|----------------------------|